carpikes/damping/README.md

-damping
+damping tool
 =======

-damping is a simple (and didactic) feedback systems simulator.
+damping is a simple feedback systems simulator.

 It allows you to watch what happens to a feedback system when you play with its input (_u_ parameter).